Batmage/Batmage_Xmldebug/README.md

 ## Usage

+### Layout XML

-From any frontend controller route, add the `?debugxml=1` query string parameter.
+From any frontend controller route, add the `?debugxml=layout` query string parameter.

 This will create a XML dump of some useful route arguments and your XML layout and will output it as XML to the browser so that your browser can format it nicely for you, example: